cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `pack.window`

-The size of the window used by [git-pack-objects(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-pack-objects.html) when no window size is given on the command line.
+The size of the window used by git-pack-objects(1) when no window size is given on the command line.
 Defaults to 10.

 `pack.depth`

-The maximum delta depth used by [git-pack-objects(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-pack-objects.html) when no maximum depth is given on the command line.
+The maximum delta depth used by git-pack-objects(1) when no maximum depth is given on the command line.
 Defaults to 50.
 Maximum value is 4095.

 `pack.windowMemory`

-The maximum size of memory that is consumed by each thread in [git-pack-objects(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-pack-objects.html) for pack window memory when no limit is given on the command line.
-The value can be suffixed with "k", "m", or "g".
-When left unconfigured (or set explicitly to 0), there will be no limit.
+The maximum size of memory that is consumed by each thread in git-pack-objects(1), there will be no limit.

 `pack.compression`

 An integer -1..9, indicating the compression level for objects in a pack file. -1 is the zlib default.
 0 means no compression, and 1..9 are various speed/size tradeoffs, 9 being slowest.
 If not set, defaults to core.compression.
 If that is not set, defaults to -1, the zlib default, which is "a default compromise between speed and compression (currently equivalent to level 6)."

 Note that changing the compression level will not automatically recompress all existing objects.
-You can force recompression by passing the -F option to [git-repack(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-repack.html).
+You can force recompression by passing the -F option to git-repack(1).

 `pack.allowPackReuse`